Why get a vaccine?

 Getting your information from a trusted source is key – having reliable information means you can make an informed decision on vaccinations for your child and yourself.

-Vaccine information on social media or a from neighbour may not be based on scientific evidence and could put your child at risk of a serious illness.
-So, if you hear a vaccine rumour from a friend, take a minute before sharing or passing it on.
+Vaccine information on social media or a from neighbour may not be based on scientific evidence and could put you or your child at risk of a serious illness.
+So, if you hear a vaccine rumour from someone you know, take a minute before sharing or passing it on.
 It may cause someone else to become unwell.

 Find out more about why vaccines are important here: Why vaccination is important and the safest way to protect yourself